 Diabetes type 2 is a serious feline disease as is with humans.
 However, with the correct management, diabetic cat food and starting on a gentle exercise routine will go a long way.
 Before your cat will be on track to the healthy life your furfriend deserves!

 In many cases, positively altering your cat’s diet can be an effective measure to combat diabetes.
-After switching to a diet which contains a lower amount of carbohydrates, medication is often not even needed.
+After switching to a diet which contains a lower amount of carbohydrates, medication may not be needed.

-If you are looking for diabetic cat food, we can help.
+If you are looking for diabetic cat food, we may be able to help.
 At Scrumbles, Our range of cat food is designed to keep your cat happy and healthy and promote gut health, with a high level of animal protein and digestive health ingredients like Slippery Elm and added probiotics.
-If you’d like to know more and understand if we’re suitable for your cat or have any other questions, drop us a line at [email protected]
+If you’d like to know more and understand if we’re suitable for your cat or have any other questions, drop us a line at firstname.lastname@example.org